leckieje/electiontrolls_2016/README.md

 To illustrate this point, I raised the threshold to 75 percent.
 This greatly improved the precision score to 94.7 percent.
 It also reduced the percent of legitimate tweets missclassied to 0.1 percent.
 But misclassification of troll tweets jumped to 67.9 percent with a recall score of 32.1 percent.
 There is an argument to be made here that this model is no better than no model at all and the orginal problem of identifying troll tweets is hardly being addressed.

 On the flip side, a threshold of 25 percent does an excellent job of identifying trolls.
 The model's recall score and percentage of trolls correctly classified jumps to 97.2 percent.
 The rub is that eveyone is now a suspect, and slightly more than half of legitmate tweets are misclassified, dragging down the precision score to a lowsy 12.5 percent.

+---

+### The Evaluation

+Looking at the gini importance from the balances model, many of the same words that appeared in the word frequncy chart appear. `Election`, `debate`, and `police` top the list, but `president` and `sports` also make appearances among the top ten important words. `World` is another word that appears as fifth on the gini importance and also appeared in other iterations of the word frequncy charts as a term favored by the trolls.
+My hypthosis is that similar to racial inequality, the trolls began to push the issue of globalization as it too became a legitimate, if divisive, issue in the election.

+beat the model ...
+---

+### The Future

+---

+### The Tech